-At the heart of the site, you will find the large pool and a 10 meters high splash water slide.
-In the large pool, you can enjoy water cannons specially designed to release the neck and shoulders’ muscles, as well as a giant waterfall that will give you a powerful massage.
+At the heart of the site, you will find a large pool and a ten meters high splash water slide.
+In the large pool, you can enjoy water cannons specially designed to release the neck and shoulders muscles, as well as a giant waterfall that will give you a powerful massage.
 Under the waterfall, you will find designed mosaic benches.
-You are welcome to sit on them and enjoy a strong and quality massage for your neck, shoulders and upper back muscles.
+You are welcome to sit on them and enjoy a strong and quality massage for your neck, shoulders, and upper back muscles.

 To make a long story short – whether you want to jump into the water, or have the water jump at you; whether you seek a refreshing experience or prefer a relaxing experience, where you can loosen your muscles – the appealing Splash Site is here for you.

-I feel that I start repeating myself, but I should mention that since we visited during November, this complex was closed.
+I started repeating myself, but I should mention that this complex has been closed since we visited in November.

 The Hot Springs World

 And now we will see the main attraction, the hot springs.